 Yes.
 The Prohibited species rules do not specifically prevent breeding at permitted educational exhibition or research facilities.
 However, breeding of personal pets is not allowed, as only animals possessed prior to the rule change may be grandfathered for personal use.

 If issued a permit to possess Prohibited species, FWC personnel may conduct scheduled or unannounced inspections of the permitted facility.
 Refusal to allow inspection may result in permit revocation.

-If an individual is in possession of a Prohibited species after the 90-day grace period and has not obtained a permit for the Prohibited species in question, the individual will be in violation of the new rule and law enforcement action may be taken.
+If an individual is in possession of a Prohibited species after the 90-day grace period has ended on July 31, 2019 and has not obtained a permit for the Prohibited species in question, the individual will be in violation of the new rule and law enforcement action may be taken.
 Per Florida Statute 379.4015, violations of Prohibited species rules are a second degree misdemeanor.
 If charged, the animal will be placed at a licensed facility pending the outcome of the court case.

 The FWC can also help find a home for these pets through the Exotic Pet Amnesty Program (EPAP).
 Animals can be surrendered to the FWC’s EPAP throughout the year by calling our Exotic Species Hotline (1-888-Ive-Got1 or 1-888-483-4681) or at one of our Exotic Pet Amnesty Day events held throughout the year.
 Animals may be surrendered with no cost or penalty for the owner.
 Surrendered animals are placed with pre-approved adopters.

 Frequently Asked Questions - Grandfathering of Prohibited Species Possession

 People in current possession of any of the newly listed species as personal pets can apply for a Prohibited species grandfathered pet permit.
 Permits will only be issued for animals possessed prior to the effective date of the new rules for the life of those animals.
 Any grandfathered pets must be marked with a PIT tag.